hussy

 彼女は「ふしだらな女」と呼ばれて侮辱されたが、それは女性に対する時代遅れの偏見を示していた。

-The historical novel used hussy as a derogatory label for independent female characters.
+The historical novel used the word hussy as a derogatory label for independent female characters.

 The term hussy is rarely used today due to its derogatory connotations.